WHITE NOBLE GRAPES

-Riesling: pale straw
+Riesling: pale lemon

-Chardonnay (Unoaked): pale straw coloring
+Chardonnay (Unoaked): pale lemon coloring

-Chardonnay (Oaked): golden straw coloring
+Chardonnay (Oaked): medium gold coloring

 Smell the wine in your glass.
 Swirl the wine and smell again.
-An aromatic grape will have aromas that rise from your glass easily compared to a non-aromatic grape where you’ll have to really stick your nose in the glass to catch the aromas.
+An aromatic grape will have aromas that easily rise from your glass compared to a non-aromatic grape where you’ll have to really stick your nose in the glass to catch the aromas.

 Riesling: an aromatic grape with floral and citrus notes

 Sauvignon Blanc: an aromatic grape with tropical fruit, citrus, and herbs

 Chardonnay: not an aromatic grape.
 It contains apple and citrus aromas.
 (Oaked) The oaked selection will have a light vanilla and toast aroma that comes from partial aging in oak barrels.